system76/tech-docs/src/models/oryp9/repairs.md

 1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover) and [remove both SSDs](#replacing-an-m2nvme-ssd).
     - Removing the outermost SSD is optional, but will make it easier to work with the wireless card.
-2. Locate the wireless module.
+2. Locate the wireless card.
 Remove any clear tape that is securing the wires.

 ![Wireless card](./img/wireless-card.webp)